Calendar overview

 Views

-• Week — seven columns side by side.
+• Week — seven days side by side.
 The default on desktop.

 • Month — a compact 6 × 7 grid with up to three events per day.

-Switch views with the Day / Week / Month toggle in the top right.
+Switch views with the Day / Week / Month toggle in the top right — switching keeps you on the same date, and the calendar remembers your choice.

 Navigating dates